-Rottweilers are so well-liked by humans because rotties have a tendency to be extremely gentle towards children as well as adults.
+Rottweilers are so well-liked by humans because Rotties tend to be extremely gentle towards children as well as adults.
 Making them wonderful family dogs.
-If rotties pups are raised with tons of love from their owners, rotties will protect their families while being friendly around strangers that enter the home.
+If Rotties pups are raised with tons of love from their owners, Rotties will protect their families while being friendly around strangers that enter the home.

 Rottie puppies should never meet another pet without an adult present or interact with small animals unless supervised by someone older.

 Several myths are surrounding, is Rottweilers Good with Kids?

 One of the biggest is that rottweilers attack children, or any tiny beings they see as prey because Rotties were bred to hunt.

 This isn’t true at all; in fact, rotti’s are very good with kids.
 They’re patient, loyal, and protective towards them…after being raised together properly from a pup-hood.

 If you get a baby Rottie (or even an adult for that matter!), it should be introduced slowly so there aren’t any misunderstandings later on down the road.

 It is important not only when introducing your dog into your family but also when socializing him/her around other people too.
 Introduce both parties slowly, but make sure to praise your Rottie every step of the way!

 Rottweilers are a very protective dog breed, and many people think they would be too dangerous to have around children.